zizanayub/Database-and-SQL/0-01_Why We Need Keys?/README.md

 ## ▶️ ***02.
 Data Retrieval***

-***1. How can keys play important role for data retrieval?***
+### 👇 How can keys play important role for data retrieval?***

 Keys serve an index number for quick data retrieval.
+When a key is defined as an index, we can execute the query efficiently.
+It will boost the query performance and speeds up data retrieval operations.

+### 👇 Example:

+Suppose, there is a table named books.
+Where we will find all the list of books a shop has.
+A customer came and wants to get a specific book named "Marketing 101".
+The computer operator will find out one by one if there is no index number in the table.
+Or, unique identified or key in the table to find out the specific requested book.

+If a new key is introduced in this table, the operator can quickly locate the book name on the table based on the key value.

+If there is no key, he whould go one by one book and check which is so much ***time consuming*** and ***not efficient***.

+### 👇 Now lets get a real scenario.

+There is a table named ***Books***.
+The columns are Book_id, Book_name, Writer.
+There is another table named ***Books_Stored***.
+The columns are Book_name and Writer.
+In this table, there is no key to identify the unique rows.